GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 In this session you will hear from the following speakers:

-* Andrew Fichter, U.S. Department of Veterans Affairs (VA)
+* Andrew Fichter — U.S. Department of Veterans Affairs (VA)
-* Maria Vidart-Delgado, Contractor, U.S. Department of Veterans Affairs (VA)
+* Maria Vidart-Delgado — Contractor, U.S. Department of Veterans Affairs (VA)

 - - -